sar-michal/Moving-Ball/README.md

 ## Description

 This project animates a ball moving in circular motion around a fixed point.
-The size of the ball, distance to the cewnter point, initial position, and angular velocity are specified by the user.
+The size of the ball, distance to the center point, initial position, and angular velocity are specified by the user.
 It supports both clockwise and counter-clockwise movement through different values of angular velocity.
 To calculate values of any trigonometric function, a simple numerical approximation is used.
 The program utilizes the RARS bitmap display.

 The program is made using the RARS simulator, which is used for RISC-V assembly programming projects.
 RARS is written in Java and distributed as a .jar Java archive, making it platform-independent.
 It can be run under any OS, including Linux, Windows, and macOS.
 RARS simulator can be downloaded as an operating system-independent Java archive (.JAR file) from [RARS GitHub repository](https://github.com/TheThirdOne/rars).